 If your catastrophic injury was the result of someone’s actions that are deemed especially egregious, you might be able to seek punitive damages.
 These damages function as punishment for what the responsible party did instead of compensation from the insurance company for your losses.
 An attorney can advise you whether you may be owed punitive damages.

-You must meet a three-year statute of limitations to file a lawsuit in North Carolina for a catastrophic injury.
+You must meet a three-year statute of limitations to file a personal injury lawsuit for a catastrophic injury in North Carolina.
 This deadline is strictly enforced in the civil court system.
 If you try to sue after the statute passes, a judge may dismiss your case.
-It’s important to contact DeMayo Law Offices as soon as possible to avoid losing your right to full, fair compensation.
+It’s important to contact DeMayo Law Offices, Your North Carolina Law Firm™, as soon as possible to avoid losing your right to full, fair compensation.

 After you suffer a catastrophic injury, there are steps you can take to protect your right to demand compensation from the responsible party and their insurance company.
 Follow this list of do’s and don’ts to ensure you’re not signing away your rights or risking a denied claim.